 Evening: Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.

 Activity note: Walking up to 1/2 mile throughout the day with stairs in some historical locations.
-No elevator in some historical homes.

 Breakfast: In the hotel conference room, we will have a breakfast buffet featuring a variety of items, plus coffee, tea, water.

 Morning: In the conference room, start the morning off with an expert who will set the tone for your civil rights and freedom exploration in Georgia and Alabama.
 Working from his "Civil Rights Timeline" handout, Dr. Davis will highlight key events from post-Civil War Reconstruction through the modern Civil Rights era.
 Continuing our studies we will travel by motor coach to the Martin Luther King, Jr. National Historic Site with a local expert.
 Managed by the National Park Service, we’ll visit the Martin Luther King Memorial, Dr. & Mrs. King’s Crypt and the Historic Ebenezer Baptist Church while our expert points out historical facts.
 The Ebenezer Baptist Church is where King was baptized and both he and his father were pastors.
 Dr. Martin Luther King, Jr.’s funeral was held in this church.
 Joining us this morning aboard the motor coach, will be someone talking about Civil Rights history and sharing the history behind some of Martin Luther King Jr.’s favorite songs.
 She will be singing on the bus between stops.

 Lunch: Lunch will be at the Carter Center.